Skip to main content

 • If the game is played to completion using altered Pokémon or items, the new game will stand as a game of record, and results will stand.
 View section 7.2 Game of Record of the league’s Competition Rulebook for more details.

-If a player disconnects from the online match during a game, the player should attempt to reconnect to the match as soon as possible.
+• If a player disconnects from the online match during a game, the player should attempt to reconnect to the match as soon as possible.
 If the player cannot rejoin, the game will continue with the current players found in the lobby.
-Please provide a screenshot for all disconnects as proof of when the disconnection happens.

-You may NOT fill the spot of a disconnected player with a different player in the middle of a game.
+You cannot fill the spot of a disconnected player with a different player in the middle of a game.
 You must wait until after the game to substitute the disconnected player for another player.
-Rosters are locked for each game once the game begins and a GOR has been established according to section 1.3 Game of Record.
+Rosters are locked for each game once the game begins and a GOR has been established according to section 1.4 Game of Record.

 • Preseason and Regular Season: Best-of-Three (Bo3) games